CtrlK

 Suggestions

-Remove the Core Concepts section (distance metrics, index types) or reduce it to a one-line reference — Claude already knows these concepts.
+Remove the Core Concepts section (distance metrics, index types) — Claude already knows these.
+Replace with a concise decision table mapping use cases to specific configurations.

 DimensionReasoningScore